The 1967 BSA B40 WD,(GB)

 Hi Charlie,

 I knew Jock Wilson well and we often used to talk about engine spec etc. I think I can remember the article that was in the blue un.
-I played about with a BSA 441 trials motor ( in my practice/development bike !!!)
+I played about with a BSA Victor 441 trials motor ( in my practice/development bike !!!)
 I think I used it in some Midland centre trials, I did think about using it in the Scottish, but finished up using a B40 with a o/s piston.
 I think I found that a C15 road cam with flat followers was best.
 Dural cam and 1/2 time pinion wheels together with Dural clutches were available from the States, ( I brought a set back with me once), I used to machine and drill holes in mine, I was lucky because I could get these and other components that could be machined and drilled before they were heat treated.

-One little known fact is that I fitted the prototype B40 Army motors with Dural cam and pinion wheels, and Dural clutches to get round the "tight" weight specifications that the MOD specified.
+One little known fact is that I fitted the prototype BSA B40 Army motors with Dural cam and pinion wheels, and Dural clutches to get round the "tight" weight specifications that the MOD specified.

 ( But that is another story).
-Perhaps I am still obliged to obey the official secrets act, that I had to sign when I was project engineer on the Army bike and spending a lot of time at the Fighting vehicle and development establishment !!, (Could they shoot me ??!! ) What I can remember about the gear clusters Charlie, is that the gears that were fitted to the original production B40 Army bike had a low first and second gear, so was acceptable for trials use.
+Perhaps I am still obliged to obey the official secrets act, that I had to sign when I was project engineer on the Army bike and spending a lot of time at the Fighting Vehicle And Development Establishment !!, (Could they shoot me ??!! ) What I can remember about the gear clusters Charlie, is that the gears that were fitted to the original production B40 Army bike had a low first and second gear, so was acceptable for trials use.
 However, some bikes were specified by the MOD for long distance convoy work etc, so they had B40 road gearboxes.

 The permutations and specifications for the "Military" bikes and engines were wide, eg, British Army, Military police, Navy and Air-Force, and customs and excise to name a few that I can remember.
-Danish Army, Swedish Army, Australian Army, the Australians actually used some of theirs in Vietnam during the war !.
+Danish Army, Swedish Army, Australian Army, the Australians actually used some of theirs in Vietnam during that war !.

-At least two were sent for US Military evaluation to BSA incorporated on the West coast of the States.
+At least two were sent for US Military evaluation to BSA incorporated on the West Coast of the States.

 I often thought what ever happened to them.